-The paper is organized as follows: Section 2 summarizes the wake equations and their coupling with the KE scheme derived in detail in part I. After a brief description of the case study and of the set-up of the numerical experiments, section 3 details the results for the continental Sahelian squall line observed during the HAPEX (Hydrological Atmospheric Pilot Experiment) 92 field campaign.
-In section 4, special attention is given to analyzing the role of each process in shaping the wake temperature and vapor characteristics and their evolution, and its interplay with the convective scheme.
-Section 5 checks that the coupled wake and deep convection scheme can also simulate the case of a less intense wake associated with a maritime squall line observed during TOGA-COARE (Tropical Ocean Global Atmosphere Coupled OceanAtmosphere Response Experiment).
-Conclusions and further works are presented in section 6.
+The paper is organized as follows: Section 2 summarizes the wake equations and their coupling with the KE scheme derived in detail in Part I. After a brief description of the case study and of the setup of the numerical experiments, section 3 details the results for the continental Sahelian squall line observed during the Hydrological Atmospheric Pilot Experiment (HAPEX) '92 field campaign.
+In section 4, special attention is given to analyzing the role of each process in shaping the wake temperature and vapor characteristics and their evolution, as well as its interplay with the convective scheme.
+Section 5 checks that the coupled wake and deep convection scheme can also simulate the case of a less intense wake associated with a maritime squall line observed during the Tropical Ocean Global Atmosphere Coupled Ocean-Atmosphere Response Experiment (TOGA COARE).
+Conclusions and further work are presented in section 6.